yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-An [ITransformer\`2](#T-MutatorFX-FilterMutator-ITransformer`2 'MutatorFX.FilterMutator.ITransformer`2') that can transform a source queryable to a result queryable dataset.
+An [ITransformer\`2](#T-MutatorFX-FilterMutator-ITransformer`2 'MutatorFX.FilterMutator.ITransformer`2')that can transform a source queryable to a result queryable dataset.

 <a name='M-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Filter-System-Linq-IQueryable{`0},`2-'></a>
 ### Filter(source,filter) `method`

 ##### Summary

-The default filtering implementation uses the injected [Filterer](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Filterer 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.Filterer') object to filter the given datasource with the provided filter.
+The default filtering implementation uses the injected [Filterer](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Filterer 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.Filterer')object to filter the given datasource with the provided filter.

 ##### Returns